jk11demo/COMP5202/content/Week01/tutorial.md

 ---

-This tutorial is may seem relatively simple, but it is one that requires a bit of research.
+This tutorial may seem relatively straightforward, but it is one that requires a bit of research.
 The research is in getting to know your classmates.
-Earlier in this course there was a video on what Peer Programming is, so have a look through that, if you skipped it or want a refresher.
+Earlier in this course, there was a video on what Peer Programming is, so have a look through that, if you skipped it or want a refresher.
 Once you have picked a team partner, Go through the next set of tutorials as a peer-coding-team.

 ---